About the Student Research Competition

 - Participants must register for the host conference as well as be currently enrolled in a university or college and have an active ACM student membership

 - Team projects will be accepted from Undergraduate students.
 One person should be designated by the team to attend the conference and make the oral presentation.
 This person along with another team member will be eligible for travel reimbursement for up to $500.00.
 Should the designated presenter win first, second or third place in competition only they will receive the medal and monetary award.
-Only individual research is accepted for consideration by an SRC.
-If a graduate (Masters or PhD program) students; group research projects will not be considered.
-If an individual is part of a group research project and wishes to participate in an SRC, they can only present their part of the research.
+Only individual research is accepted from Graduate (Masters or PhD program) students; group research projects will not be considered.
+If an individual is part of a group research project and wants to participate in an SRC, they can only present their part of the research.
 Only they will receive the travel stipend and monetary award (should they win).

 - Qualifying research areas are those covered by the conference; these are specified in the conference’s call for papers.
 For the SIGCSE Student Research Competition, qualifying research areas are those areas not already covered by other SIG-based competitions held during the same program year.